Ryan Howard (The Office): Dwight Schrute

-Much like Jim, Ryan saw Dwight as an extremely odd and annoying person, stating in "The Return" that he will not miss Dwight after Dwight quit temporarily.
-During "The Initiation", Dwight takes Ryan on a series of bizarre tests to prove himself a worthy salesman.
-This does nothing except infuriate Ryan, who cannot believe that the best salesman within the company can act in such a ridiculous fashion.
-Regardless, Dwight tells Ryan he only wants to get along with him, unlike the way he and Jim worked together, and the two bond by throwing eggs at the potential buyer's company building when they refused their offer because they did not like Ryan.
+In the same way as Jim, Ryan held a negative view of Dwight, finding him to be weird and irritating as well as meanly jealous of Michael's fondness toward Ryan.
+Ryan expressed his satisfaction after Dwight temporarily quit in "The Return".
+During "The Initiation," Dwight, the company's top salesman, subjected Ryan to a series of peculiar tests to prove his worthiness.
+This bizarre behavior only frustrated Ryan.
+Despite this, Dwight conveyed his intention to establish a good relationship with Ryan, as opposed to his previous relationship with Jim.
+They bonded by throwing eggs at the potential buyer's company building after they rejected Ryan's off-putting sales pitch.

-In season four, Dwight seems to respect Ryan much more after he was promoted to vice president of Northeast sales, with Ryan also seeming to tolerate Dwight much more than previous seasons.
-The two were rarely seen talking to each other in season five, but decide to team up in season six to get Jim fired from his newly appointed co-manager position.
-They often argued with each other, but celebrated after Jim got demoted.
-The two were last seen agreeing to go out for drinks to celebrate, but then end up arguing over where to drink.
+In season four, Dwight's respect for Ryan increased after his promotion to vice president of Northeast sales.
+Ryan also demonstrated greater tolerance towards Dwight in comparison to previous seasons.
+They were seen communicating infrequently in season five, but teamed up in season six to have Jim removed from his newly appointed co-manager position.
+They frequently argued with each other, but celebrated after Jim was demoted.
+In their last appearance together, they agreed to go out for drinks to celebrate but ended up quarrelling over where to go.

 Inclusion in opening sequence and promotional images

-B. J. Novak's continued inclusion in the opening credits was sometimes questioned in the later years of the series, as the role of Ryan Howard had been significantly downplayed since season 5, and was considered to be no more significant than other characters whose actors were not given an opening credit.
+B. J. Novak's continued inclusion in the opening credits was sometimes questioned in the later years of the series, as the role of Ryan Howard had been downplayed since season 6 and was considered to be no more significant than other characters whose actors were not given an opening credit.
 Novak officially left the opening credits in the Season 9 premiere and was credited as a guest star.

 Appearances

-Ryan appears in most episodes of the series, with the exception of the season 4 episodes ("Branch Wars", "Survivor Man", "Dinner Party", and "Chair Model" as well as “Job Fair”), 12 episodes during season 5 (beginning with "The Surplus" through "Two Weeks", making his return in "Dream Team"—during this absence, actor B. J. Novak was filming Inglourious Basterds with Quentin Tarantino), and a majority of the season 9 episodes (he appears in only "New Guys" and "Finale").
+Ryan appears in most episodes of the series, with the exception of the season 4 episodes ("Branch Wars", "Survivor Man", "Dinner Party", and "Chair Model" as well as “Job Fair”), 12 episodes during season 5 (beginning with "The Surplus" through "Two Weeks", making his return in "Dream Team"—during this absence, actor B. J. Novak was filming Quentin Tarantino‘s Inglourious Basterds), and a majority of the season 9 episodes (he appears in only "New Guys" and "Finale").